bull-market-lab/warp-playground/README.md

 # Warp Playground

-UI to showcase the power of [warp protocol](https://warp.money/).
+UI to showcase the power of [Warp Protocol](https://warp.money/).

 ## Credit

-Lots of styling and layout is copied from [steak](https://liquidstaking.app/).
+Majority of styling and layout is copied from [steak](https://liquidstaking.app/).
 Credit goes to steak author [larry0x](https://github.com/larry0x)

 ---